 The angel is “robed in a cloud.”
 A cloud is often associated with the glory of God.
 The image of a cloud appears in Revelation as a description of heaven (11:12) and the place where “something like a son of man” sits before he comes as judge, a reference to Jesus Christ (14:14-16).
-In Exodus 14:19 the angel of God traveled in front and behind Israel’s army along with a “pillar of cloud.”
+In Exodus 14:19, the angel of God traveled in front and behind Israel’s army along with a “pillar of cloud.”
 When Solomon installed the Ark of the Covenant in the Temple, the place was filled with a cloud, representing the glory of God (1 Kings 8:10; 2 Chron 5:14).
 Ezekiel sees this cloud depart the Temple before the Temple is destroyed (Ezek 10:4-5).
-At the transfiguration Jesus is covered in a bright cloud (Matt 17:5).
+At the transfiguration, Jesus is covered in a bright cloud (Matt 17:5).

 The angel has a “rainbow above his head.”
 Like a cloud, rainbows are also associated with the glory of God, although the two places in scripture where a rainbow is associated with God it is a description of his throne or location.
-Aune takes ἶρις is a halo of light (2:557).
+Aune takes ἶρις as a halo of light (2:557).
 The image is drawn from Ezekiel’s throne room vision in which he sees something “like the appearance of a rainbow in the clouds on a rainy day, so was the radiance around him” (Ezek 1:28).
 Revelation 4:3 alluded to Ezekiel’s vision, “a rainbow, resembling an emerald, encircled the throne.”

 “His legs were like fiery pillars.”
 This is literally feet (πούς).
 Most modern translations translate the word as legs since it is odd to describe feet as pillars.
 Aune gives several examples of feet for legs in contemporary Greek (Revelation, 2:548-549).
 The cherubim in Ezekiel 1:7 have straight legs like “burnished bronze.”

 David Aune suggests this angelic being has some similarity to the Colossus of Rhodes (2:556-557).
 The Colossus was a 105-foot-tall bronze statue that was built about 280 B.C.
 It was placed in a promontory overlooking the harbor at Rhodes and was known as one of the “seven wonders” of the ancient world.
-The statue was of Helios, a sun-god that was worshiped primarily in Rhodes (which is an island, 420 square miles, with three city states named after the three sons of Helios.)
+The statue was of Helios, a sun god that was worshiped primarily in Rhodes (which is an island, 420 square miles, with three city-states named after the three sons of Helios.)

-The image of a “halo/rainbow” and “fire” do evoke the memory of this well-known statue.
+The image of a “halo/rainbow” and “fire” evokes the memory of this well-known statue.
 It is possible that the statue had this right-handed lifted towards heaven, as the angel in this passage does.
 The Colossus was destroyed by an earthquake in 224 B.C.
 It broke off at the knees, and although it was looted for bronze, pieces were still visible during the first century.
 The fact the Colossus was destroyed some 275 years prior to the writing of Revelation creates a problem for Aune’s suggestion the great wonder of the world influenced this description.